-“…While anchored, we waited to recieve another directive to dispatch onto Takeshima (Dokdo) from the 3rd Fleet Commander at Ya-ae Mountains, and then departed immediately.
+“…While anchored, we waited to receive another directive to dispatch onto Takeshima (Dokdo) from the 3rd Fleet Commander at Ya-ae Mountains, and then departed immediately.
 Following the order from Taketomi, the 3rd Fleet Commander sailed for Takeshima (Dokdo)

-Takeshiki Notification #143 (A letter direct from the American President came to be known advising a peace treaty between Japan and Russia. the Japanese government will reply saying it will accept that suggestion and appoint a plenitentiary.
+Takeshiki Notification #143 (A letter direct from the American President came to be known advising a peace treaty between Japan and Russia. the Japanese government will reply saying it will accept that suggestion and appoint a plenipotentiary.
 The above was a telegraph from the navy)